France heading for small but high-quality 2013 wine vintage

-BORDEAUX, France, Sept 13 (Reuters) - French wine producers said they were expecting a small but high-quality 2013 vintage after violent storms and the coldest spring in more than 25 years afflicted vineyards.
+BORDEAUX, France (Reuters) - French wine producers said they were expecting a small but high-quality 2013 vintage after violent storms and the coldest spring in more than 25 years afflicted vineyards.

 Output was expected to fall to some of the lowest levels in two decades in many parts of the world’s largest wine-producing country, they said, as the harvest started in the south.